SpaceTeam/RodosPlayground/README.md

 ### Toolchain files

-Generally toolchain files are specific to the target platforms as well as your environment and setup but not to your project.
+Generally, toolchain files are specific to the target platforms as well as your environment and setup but not to your project.
 Therefore they are not supplied with this repo and should be kept at some "global" directory (I, e.g., use `~/programming/cmake/`).
 A toolchain file for an STM32F411 can look something like the following:

 ```cmake